Intelligent-Silicon/AutoUnattend/README.md

 [Add and Remove packages to a mounted offline boot.wim, install.wim or install.esd file](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image)

-The ```.INF``` file contains all a list of the files the driver package needs to function properly and is added to the [Windows Driver Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store) automatically, ready for installation when Windows is installed.
-This may exclude additional software which would have been installed using the users "manual" installation program.
+The ```.INF``` file contains all a list of the files the driver package needs to function properly and is added to the [Windows Driver Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store) automatically, ready for automatic installation when Windows is installed.
+This methpod can exclude additional software which would have been installed using the users "manually operated" installation program.

-The below example, in order, mounts, adds a single signed driver, all drivers, a driver that is signed or unsigned, all drivers signed or unsigned, unmounts.
+The below example, in order, mounts, adds a single signed driver, all signed drivers, a signed or unsigned driver, all signed or unsigned drivers, unmounts.
 ```
 Dism /mount-image /imagefile:"D:\sources\install.esd" /mountdir:"C:\Win11_Pro_64bit" /index:7
 Dism /Image:"C:\Win11_Pro_64bit" /Add-Driver /Driver:"C:\drivers\mySignedWlanDriver.inf" # add a single signed driver to the driver store